contact

 Insurers’ processing operations are built around a complex network of interconnected and interdependent processes.
 When looking at how to reduce operating costs through automation of claims processing, insurers need to understand exactly how they manage it currently — this includes all participants, from internal staff to contract adjusters and brokers, as well as third parties such as repair shops.

 With Process Intelligence, insurers can map this network of different workstreams into a timeline and understand where, when and why there are interruptions or delays.
-Blue Prism Process Intelligence Powered by ABBYY Timeline provides a completely new way to analyze different patterns of execution across all or any filtered subset of claims.
-Insurers can quickly identify deviations from expected behavior or situations where any step may be skipped, repeated or missing entirely.
-Any pattern of interest can be used to drill down directly to those claims that exhibit that behavior.
+SS&C Blue Prism Process Intelligence provides a completely new way to analyze different patterns of execution across all or any filtered subset of claims.

 And with insurance process analytics, insurers can deliver business value for internal staff, contract adjusters, third-party support organizations, and other partners.
 It’s a win for everyone operating in the insurance ecosystem, and it promises to deliver transformation to an industry that’s long overdue for modernization and reform.